machikolacey/composermlacey/README.md

 ##### OrderLineItem <!-- omit in toc -->
+- This model is related to Order Model, which allows an user to add multiple items in one order.
 | Key            | Type              | Validation                                                             |
 | -------------- | ----------------- | ---------------------------------------------------------------------- |
 | order          | ForeignKey: Order | null=False, blank=False, on_delete=models.CASCADE                      |